rafyte/How-To-Gains/README.md

 `P` `P` `L` `rest/CARDIO` `P` `P` `L`

 The first time performing this workout you have to determine the progression you are at for each exercise.

-To do this, simply choose a progression and perform until failure.
-If you can do more than 12 reps (or hold more than 20s, if it's a hold), go to a harder progression.
-If you cannot do more than 12 reps (or hold for 20s, if it's a hold), then that is the progression you are at.
+To do this, simply choose an exercise progression and perform until failure.
+If you cannot do 3 reps with good form, go to the next easier progression.
+If you can do more than 12 reps (or hold more than 30s, if it's a hold), go to the next harder progression.
+If you can do between 3 and 12 reps with good form of an exercise progression, then that is the progression you are at.

+If you can perform 12 perfect-reps of the highest progression, it's time to add weights.

 Here are the progressions for every exercises in the routine: